taichi-dev/soft2d-release/README.md

 ## User Examples
  ![A preview of user examples](./images/examples.png)

-We provide a collection of user examples demonstrating the capabilities of soft2d. **These examples can run on Linux and Windows with Vulkan installed.** All examples are have tested on Ubuntu 20.04/22.04 and Windows 10 with Visual Studio 2022.
+Under the `examples/` directory, we provide a collection of user examples demonstrating the capabilities of soft2d. **These examples can run on Linux and Windows with Vulkan installed.** All examples have been tested on Ubuntu 20.04/22.04 and Windows 10 with Visual Studio 2022.
 Follow the steps below to build and run these examples.

 ### Project Cloning
 * Use `git-lfs` to clone binary files correctly.